smashwilson/slack-emojinator/README.md

 ## Exporting Emoji

-A Slack API token and an export director are needed for the export.
+A Slack API token and an export directory are needed for the export.
 They can be added to the `.env` file and sourced.

 ```bash
 source .env